 On 8 June 1973, OCS Class 2-73 graduated from their training at Yorktown, Virginia.
 The entire class was twenty-nine strong.
 In their ranks at graduation for the first time were five women.
 One of those women graduates was Margaret R. Riley.
 During her thirty-year career CAPT Riley served as the Executive Officer of the Integrated Support Command, Boston, Massachusetts and was later assigned to the Coast Guard Headquarters in Washington, DC.
-She also served as the Commanding Officer of the Integrated Support Command, Boston and retired in 2003 as Director of the Integrated Leadership Development Center at the U.S. Coast Guard Academy in New London, Connecticut.
+She also served as the Commanding Officer of the Supply Center, Baltimore, Maryland; and the Commanding Officer of the Integrated Support Command, Boston and retired in 2003 as Director of the Leadership Development Center at the U.S. Coast Guard Academy in New London, Connecticut.